mdohnke/moneymoney-bondora-oauth/README.md

 * https://github.com/EmDee/moneymoney-bondora for Bondora API features

 ## Installation
+### Signed Version
+* Download the extension from the official [extensions page](https://moneymoney-app.com/extensions/)
+* In MoneyMoney go to Help > Show database in finder (German: Hilfe > Datenbank im Finder zeigen)
+* Add the downloaded Bondora-OAuth2.lua file to the directory "Extensions"

+### Unsigned Version
 * Download the extension from this repository
 * In MoneyMoney go to Help > Show database in finder (German: Hilfe > Datenbank im Finder zeigen)
-* Add the downloaded Bondora.lua file to the directory "Extensions"
+* Add the downloaded Bondora-OAuth2.lua file to the directory "Extensions"
 * Deactivate the signature check

   <img src="assets/moneymoney-deactivate-signature-check.png" alt="moneymoney signature check" width="300">

-**Later**
-* Download the extension from the official [extensions page](https://moneymoney-app.com/extensions/)
-* In MoneyMoney go to Help > Show database in finder (German: Hilfe > Datenbank im Finder zeigen)
-* Add the downloaded Bondora.lua file to the directory "Extensions"

 ## Usage